JumaJuiceTime/TheHundredSaints/Classes/Magi.md

 See [[Arcane Magic]] for full details on arcane magic, including learning spells, spell memorisation, and the list of spells that magicians can learn.

-**Spell casting:** The Magician Spells Per Day table shows the number of spells a magician may memorise, determined by the character’s Level.
-For example, a Level 3 magician may memorise at most two Rank 1 spells and one Rank 2 spell.
+**Spell casting:** The Magi Spells Per Day table shows the number of spells a magi may memorise, determined by the character’s Level.
+For example, a Level 3 magi may memorise at most two Rank 1 spells and one Rank 2 spell.

-**Using magic items:** Magicians can use magic items exclusive to arcane spell-casters (for example, magic wands or scrolls of arcane spells).
+**Using magic items:** Magi can use magic items exclusive to arcane spell-casters (for example, magic wands or scrolls of arcane spells).

-==== Magician Spells Per Day ====
+==== Magi Spells Per Day ====

 ^ ^  Spell Rank  ^^^^^^
 ^ Level^ 1^ 2^ 3^ 4^ 5^ 6^